 This award shall be given to a member of the Association who has achieved distinction and peer recognition regionally or nationally by virtue of excellence as a teacher, researcher and/or administrator.
 This award shall be given to no more than one member in any particular year.
 Those honored as Distinguished Members are not eligible for the award.

 This award shall honor an academic physiatrist who has demonstrated outstanding performance in the areas of teaching, research and/or administration.
 The nominee must have an academic rank of associate professor or less and be nominated within 10 years of completing clinical residency or fellowship training or 7 years after the completion of a funded, mentored research award.
 This award can be given to only one member in any particular year.

-This honor is given to an AAP member who has made major contributions to the AAP and its membership, and the academic PM&R community, through participation in a council.
-The award recognizes exceptional efforts to improve and benefit the field of PM&R through significant contributions to council programs, initiatives, and activities.
-In addition, the nominee should demonstrate leadership and work to advance the efforts of the council.
-Each council is invited to submit one nominee per year to receive the Outstanding Service Award.
+This honor is given to an AAP member who has made major contributions to the AAP, its membership and the academic PM&R community through participation in an association program, task force or council.
+The award recognizes exceptional efforts to improve and benefit the specialty of physiatry through significant contributions to programs, initiatives, councils and activities.
+In addition, the nominee should demonstrate leadership and work to advance the efforts of the AAP.
+Individuals may be nominated and councils are invited to submit one nominee per year to receive the Outstanding Service Award.
 More than one award may be presented per year.

 This award will be for a non-member whose outstanding public service has significantly contributed to the organization or the field.
 Honorary members or Association employees are not eligible for this award.

 This award will be given to a member Resident/Fellow who demonstrates outstanding academic performance in academic leadership, teaching and education, and research.
 Nominations for the McLean Outstanding Resident/Fellow Award must also include a letter of recommendation from the nominee's Program Director.